General Hunting Regulations

 Field Possession Limit: No person may possess, have in custody, or transport more than the daily bag limit or aggregate daily bag limit, whichever applies, of migratory game birds, tagged or not tagged, at or between the place where taken and either (a) automobile or principal means of land transportation; or (b) personal abode or temporary or transient place of lodging; (c) migratory bird preservation facility; (d) Post Office; or (e) common carrier facility.

 - Hunt on any refuge closed by state or federal government.

 - Hunt within corporate limits of any city or town (unless otherwise authorized, see OAR 635-051-0048); public park or cemetery; or on any campus or grounds of a public school, college, or university.

 - Hunt or shoot from or across a public Rd, Rd right-of-way or railroad right-of-way, except persons legally hunting on Rds closed to use of motor vehicles by the public.

 - Hunt in any safety zones created and posted by ODFW.

 - Take furbearers, except in compliance with furbearing mammal regulations.

-- Disturb or remove the traps of any licensed trapper while that person is trapping on public lands or on other land by landowner’s permission.
+- Disturb or remove the traps or snares of any licensed trapper while that person is trapping on public lands or on other land by landowner’s permission.

 - Use an artificial light for hunting any wildlife, except raccoon, bobcat and opossum provided the light is not cast from or attached to a motor vehicle.
 This includes laser sights or any other sights which project a beam to the target, including scopes with electronic rangefinders and scopes that receive information from a rangefinder or any electronic device.
 This does not include battery operated sights which only light the reticle.